 Head to Benirras Beach, situated in a beautiful bay just a 10-minute drive from San Miguel.
 Go in the late afternoon to experience the spectacular sunset being brought in by Benirras' famous drummers.

 Ibiza's international reputation is as a party island, and it's not difficult to see why.
 Some of the biggest and best nightclubs in the world are here, including Space in Playa d'en Bossa, which was awarded Best Global Club at the International Dance Music Awards in 2012.
 Other dance landmarks include Amnesia, DC10 and Privilege, the largest club in the world with a capacity of 10,000 people!
 The most popular clubs are divided between Ibiza Town on the southern shore and Sant Antoni in the West, and the season normally runs between June and October.

-But there's much more to see in Ibiza than the inside of a club.
+But there's much more to see on an Ibiza holiday than the inside of a club.
 With over 50 beaches and coves, and some truly beautiful spots at Cala Bassa and Cala d'Hort, there's plenty of sand to stretch out on and enjoy the sun, whether you're recovering from the night before or not.
 Many of the resorts are also family-friendly, and there are plenty of activities to participate in.
 Ibiza Town is a UNESCO World Heritage site, as are many other sites on the island, and is protected from development and commercialisation, meaning that much of the island's original charm and culture have been preserved.
 Away from the main towns, Ibiza retains much of its rustic nature, so is popular for photographers and artists alike.

 Book a flight to Ibiza with a last minute deal to secure the best prices.